Welcome Back to St. Joseph’s

 What if my child needs First Aid?
 Each teaching group has a staff member who can administer First Aid.
 Each teaching group contains a First Aid kit.
 Every member of staff carries an emergency basic PPE kit with them at all times.
 PPE will be worn by staff who have to administer any First Aid.
 The PPE will be a plastic apron, gloves and a mask and visor if a child presents with symptoms.

 What are the arrangements for children being able to go to the toilet?
 Each teaching group has a designated time to go to the toilet and children will be encouraged to go then.
 Where children need to go and it is not their allocated slot, an adult will check the toilet is free first.
-Posters remind children that only t allowed in three people are allowed in the toilet area at one time.
+Posters remind children that only three people are allowed in the toilet area at one time.
 Some teaching spaces have access to toilets within the room, so a timetable is not needed here.

 What happens at break time and lunchtime?
 Teaching groups are allocated an outside break time and a slot at lunchtime also.
 Children will eat their lunch in the dining hall in their Key Stage bubbles.
 The tables will be cleaned before and after lunch.